 Yes, they can.
 Wearing a hair tie too tight or getting one that offers a very strong grip will cause you to lose hair at the edges of your hairline.

 Do hair ties damage hair?

 Yes, they can.
 Unsuitable hair ties will damage your hair.
 If you wear tight low-quality bands, it will cause them to break your hair, crease it, or cause pulling, eventually leading to losing hair around the edges.

 The appropriate type of hair tie is much more important than one thinks.
-You may consider getting the best anti-dandruff shampoos should be your primary concern, but if you have long hair, choosing a tie is something to have in mind.
 Don’t spare any expenses on a hair tie and lay off those cheap ones.
 A good quality one will help you preserve your long hair for longer.